 The positive impact of diversity in the workplace is not news.
 For many years we’ve known that business productivity, company culture and employee satisfaction improve with a workplace made up of diverse genders, nationalities, sexualities, ages, ethnicities and educational backgrounds.

-Despite all this information, the reality of adopting diversity in the workplace is not as easy as simply implementing policy change.
+Despite all this information, the reality of adopting diversity and inclusion in the workplace is not as easy as simply implementing policy change.
 Unconscious bias also plays its part in a well-meaning hiring manager not hiring diversely.
 Unfortunately, the negative impact of non-diverse hiring falls on the minorities themselves.
 A fifth of respondents in the 2019 National LGBT Summary Survey say they are not open with sexuality at work, and one quarter of businesses in the UK have a gender pay gap of more than 20%.
 It is therefore very clear that bias has long-term consequences.

 So, what is it?
 Unconscious bias is the subconscious prejudice we all have against different groups of people.
 This can manifest itself in preferencing one candidate over another, purely based on their personal characteristics, rather than their skills and experience.
 If it goes unexamined, increasing diversity in the workplace will be almost impossible.
 HR managers, if you’re working with hiring managers who you suspect might be hiring with unconscious bias, consider the following steps to help kick-start a change.